 What If Multiple Eligible People Make Wrongful Death Claims?

-Ultimately, the law requires that everyone who may have a legitimate claim, must be named in the wrongful death suit either as a plaintiff (this is the name of the person who sues), or as an involuntary defendant.
-Because there are so many possible complications with a wrongful death claim, it is critical you consult and hire an attorney familiar with wrongful death claims and who can and will fight for your rights against the person who caused the death, or insurance company representing that person.
-Consulting David H. Ricks and the Inland Empire Law Group, is an excellent place to start.
-With experience as a litigation attorney since 1987, and having handled thousands of cases, David H. Ricks has the knowledge, compassion, understanding and desire to handle your wrongful death claim.
+Ultimately, the law requires that everyone who may have a legitimate claim must be named in the wrongful death suit either as a plaintiff (this is the name of the person who sues) or as an involuntary defendant.
+Because there are so many possible complications with a wrongful death claim, it is critical you consult and hire an attorney familiar with wrongful death claims and who can and will fight for your rights against the person who caused the death, or the insurance company representing that person.
+Consulting David H. Ricks and the Inland Empire Law Group is an excellent place to start.
+With experience as a litigation attorney since 1987, and has handled thousands of cases, David H. Ricks has the knowledge, compassion, understanding, and desire to handle your wrongful death claim.

 Our Wrongful Death Attorneys Are Here to Help

 One last note, don't delay in bringing your wrongful death claim.
 Evidence can be lost, witnesses may disappear or a statute of limitation may be missed.
 If these things happen because of a delay, what may have been a case for which recovery could be achieved, may be lost or eliminated altogether by simple delay.
 Call now for a complimentary consultation.
-Call locally at 909-481-0100, or call 1-888-MYIELAW.
-From our offices in Rancho Cucamonga and Victorville, we proudly serve Fontana, Ontario, and then entire Inland Empire/High Desert region.
+Call the Inland Empire Law Group locally at 909-481-0100, or call 1-888-MYIELAW.
+From our offices in Rancho Cucamonga and Victorville, we proudly serve Fontana, Ontario, and the entire Inland Empire/High Desert region.

-* Intestate succession may give wrongful death rights to: Any surviving parent, if there is a spouse but no children at the time of death.
-If there is no surviving spouse, chidren or parents, then to the surviving siblings of the decedent, or if no surviving siblings then to the nieces and nephews of the deceased.
-Under limited circumstances a grandchild or grandchildren could raise a claim.
+* Intestate succession may give wrongful death rights to any surviving parent if there is a spouse but no children at the time of death.
+If there is no surviving spouse, children or parents, then to the surviving siblings of the decedent, or if no surviving siblings then to the nieces and nephews of the deceased.
+Under limited circumstances, a grandchild or grandchildren could raise a claim.

 The funds available from the wrongful death claim are not equally distributed, but allocated based upon the circumstances and relationship of each person making a claim.